-For members carrying either moment alone or moment and axial tension in which the compression flange is in contact with a floor slab, by lateral and torsional restraint to the compression flange (e.g. by connecting it to the slab, see Figure 8.9).
+— For members carrying either moment alone or moment and axial tension in which the compression flange is in contact with a floor slab, by lateral and torsional restraint to the compression flange (e.g. by connecting it to the slab, see Figure 8.9).